butaixianran/Blender-Vmd-Retargeting/README.md

 * After converting, import this new vmd file with VMD Retargeting addon, Done.

 ## Arm rotation angle is different
 Try arm rotation rate 1.0.
-Default is 0.8, to prevent poking.
+Default is 0.9, to prevent poking.

-Also try Upperarm 1.0, Forearm 0.8 to get the best result.

 For CC character, just set all arm rotation to 1.0.

 ## Character can not turn around, some motions are wrong
-* Make sure your Diff Daz Importer addon's version is the latest 1.6.1, not the old version 1.5.
 * At Diff Daz Importer addon's panel, in "**Global Setting**" dialog window, **Rigging** section, make sure you unchecked every option there.
 They gonna limit your model's rotation.
 ![](img/rigging.jpg)